CALENDAR

 2.0 hours

-407 Ancient Israel: Abraham to Captivity
+407 History of Israel: Abraham to Captivity

 Political, economic, social and religious background of the patriarchal age, the period of the judges, the monarchy, the prophetic age and the Babylonian captivity.